DancesWithDingo/ViewModelToolkit/README.md

 Within the NumberString property declaration, the `Set<T>` override adds another optional parameter, `shouldValidate: bool`.
 When set to true, the `Validate` function will be called each time the property is set.
 The default behavior does not validate, and the `Validate` method can be called manually at any time after initialization for more precise control of the validation process.

-### Model-based Simple Navigation

-The `CoreNavigation` class provides the static function `TModel NavigateToPage<TModel, TView, TViewModel>` to make it easier to instantiate and navigate to a page managing a data `Source` item.
-To do this manually, we'd need the following commands:

 ### Model-based Dialog Navigation

 The `CoreNavigation` class provides the static function `TModel NavigateToModalPage` to make it easier to instantiate and navigate to a **modal** page managing a `Source` model item.
-Hand coding this would require the following commands:
+Hand coding this would require the following statements:

 ```cs
 var pg = new EditPersonPage();